dagraham/tklr-dgraham/README.md

 - P) Postponed (has @b and @s entries and @s - @b is in the future - corresponds to waiting in TW)
 - W) Waiting (has one or more unfinished prerequisites - corresponds to blocked in TW)

+## Repeating tasks

+The @r entry is a *rrule* (recurrence rule) as implemented in *etm*.
+A copy of the task is created in the Instances table with the id of parent task used as the task_id, the next occurrence of the task used for @s, the current datetime for the *created* and *modified* datetimes and with the @r entry removed.
+This instance of the recurring task is then treated as a normal task with a scheduled date and time.

+If and when an instance is completed or the single instance deleted and the recurrence rule in the parent task calls for another instance, this process is repeated.

 ## Tasks with component jobs

 This is a simplification of the current implementation in *etm*.
 The need to manually enter job ids and prerequisites has been eliminated by using the position of the job in the sequence and its indentation level.